 Augustus is an open-source LLM vulnerability scanner built in Go by Praetorian that tests large language models against 210+ adversarial probes across 47 attack categories, including jailbreaks, prompt injection, data extraction, and RAG poisoning.
-It ships as a single binary with zero runtime dependencies and connects to 28 LLM providers out of the box.
-It is listed in the AI security category.

 OWASP ranks prompt injection as the number one security risk in LLM applications, yet most organizations deploy LLMs into production with minimal adversarial testing.
 Augustus addresses this gap with a production-grade scanning framework that goes beyond research-oriented tools to deliver concurrent scanning, rate limiting, retry logic, and actionable vulnerability reports.